Murders of Alison Parker and Adam Ward: Delayed releases

 In the immediate wake of the shooting, various media productions were either delayed or pulled from television outlets.
 USA Network postponed the first-season finale of the series Mr. Robot one week from its originally scheduled air date (the day of the murders) because the episode included a scene with similarities to the incident.

-IFC delayed airing an episode of its satirical series Documentary Now! which centered on two journalists who are killed on-camera as they track down a Mexican drug cartel leader.
+IFC delayed broadcasting an episode of its satirical series Documentary Now! which involved two journalists who are killed on-camera as they track down a Mexican drug cartel leader.
 Warner Bros.
 Records decided to pull a television commercial for Disturbed's album Immortalized, as it depicted an incident similar to the killings.

 Use of the murderer's video

 Writing about news coverage of the incident, ThinkProgress noted, "There isn't broad consensus about how to handle this type of coverage."
 Users of Facebook and Twitter criticized the sites' autoplay option, which allowed opted-in viewers to see graphic images of the shooting without warning.
-The New York Post, The New York Daily News, and British tabloids The Sun and The Daily Mirror were criticized for their decision to publish still frames from Flanagan's phone video of the murders on their front pages.
+The New York Post, New York's Daily News, and British tabloids The Sun and The Daily Mirror were criticized for their decision to publish still frames from Flanagan's phone video of the murders on their front pages.
 ABC World News Tonight did not show any part of Flanagan's video; NBC Nightly News broadcast a still frame; and CBS Evening News showed a 25 second segment of the video.

-On the day of the shooting, CNN repeatedly aired the footage once every hour.
+On the day of the shooting, CNN repeatedly aired the footage on an hourly basis.

-The gun control lobbying group Everytown for Gun Safety shared the broadcast video with a three-second discretionary warning, despite WDBJ's plea on Twitter not to "share or post the video".
+The gun control lobbying group Everytown for Gun Safety shared the broadcast video with a three-second discretionary warning.

+WDBJ pleaded on Twitter for people to not "share or post the video".

 Viewer harm

-Christine Courtois, chairwoman of the American Psychological Association's post-traumatic stress disorder guidelines development panel, warned that anyone watching the footage was likely to be upset, possibly leading to acute stress disorder.
-The Guardian journalist C. Bennett criticized the media's use of frame shots and footage as "helping Flanagan achieve his vanity script".
+Christine Courtois, chairwoman of the American Psychological Association's post-traumatic stress disorder guidelines development panel, warned that anyone watching the footage was likely to be upset, possibly resulting in acute stress disorder.
+The Guardian journalist Catherine Bennett criticized the media's use of frame shots and footage as "helping Flanagan achieve his vanity script".

-Ebony writer J. Lemieux and D. Thomas of the Los Angeles Times wrote that the American mainstream media were too selective about rebroadcasting the footage of Parker and Ward's deaths to white audiences, but have frequently shown content of many black people being killed.
-Los Angeles Times writer M. McNamara wrote that reluctance to watch or share the graphic footage in order to prevent the fulfillment of "a killer's wish is not just absurd, it's agreeing to adopt a murderer's way of thinking".
+Ebony writer Jamilah Lemieux and Dexter Thomas of the Los Angeles Times wrote that the American mainstream media were too selective about rebroadcasting the footage of Parker and Ward's deaths to white audiences, but have frequently shown content of many black people being killed.
+Los Angeles Times writer Mary McNamara wrote that reluctance to watch or share the graphic footage in order to prevent the fulfillment of "a killer's wish is not just absurd, it's agreeing to adopt a murderer's way of thinking".
 She said that people should watch the footage, not for entertainment, but to realize how brutal the murders were.
-New York Daily News writer L. Stasi said that media criticism of showing footage contradicted frequent media decisions to publish other violent content.
+New York Daily News writer Linda Stasi said that media criticism of showing footage contradicted frequent media decisions to publish other violent content.